ZahidHasan71/php-learning/datatypes/README.md

 ## Details of Datatype

 ### PHP String
-A string is a sequence of characters, like "Hello world!".
+A string is a sequence of characters, like "Hello world!". string can be any text inside quotes.
+You can use single or double quotes.

+    Exemple: "Hello World!" / 'Hello World!'

 ## Refrences
     1. php.net